-Biology Registration InformationFor Biology 6A, 6B, 6C, 26, 40A, 40B, 40C and 45!
+Biology Registration and Prerequisite InformationFor Biology 6A, 6B, 6C, 26, 40A, 40B, 40C and 45!

-If you think you have equivalent course work from another college for any prerequisites, please bring a transcript (does not have to be official, can be a copy) for equivalency determination to the Biological, Health and Environmental Science Division office (KC228 in the Kirsch Center for Environmental Studies) prior to the start of registration!
+If you think you have equivalent course work from another college for any prerequisites, please schedule a meeting with Tom Nguyen, the BHES Division Counselor, email firstname.lastname@example.org Please bring a transcript (does not have to be official, can be a copy) for determining eligibility for a prerequisite clearance to the meeting and schedule the meeting prior to the start of registration!
 Detailed course outlines and/or syllabi for coursework completed must be submitted with transcript(s).
 Foreign transcripts must be evaluated from an outside evaluation service, De Anza College does not evaluate foreign transcripts.

-A prerequisite in progress such as a Chemistry 50 or Biology 40A class will not preclude you from being accepted; however, if you do not pass the class with a grade of C or better you will be dropped from the course.
+A prerequisite in progress such as a Chemistry 30A or Biology 40A class will not preclude you from registration; however, if you do not pass the class with a grade of C or better you will be dropped from the course.
 The Biology 6A, 6C, 40A, 40B and 40C classes have a maximum enrollment capacity of 32 students.
 Biology 6B and Biology 26 have a maximum enrollment capacity of 28 students.
 Biology 45 has a maximum of 40 students.
 The first 32 qualified students are enrolled for Biology 6A, 6C, 40A, 40B and 40C classes and the first 28 students for Biology 6B and Biology 26 and the first 40 students for Biology 45.